-A rare opportunity to buy two adjoining fields for agricultural and recreational use, close to the sea enjoying wonderful views over surrounding Wealden countryside to the south.
-Perfect for farming, weekending, holidaying and a range of recreational activities.
+A single parcel of land extending to about 15 acres, close to the sea enjoying wonderful views over the surrounding High Weald countryside.
+Perfect for farming, equestrian use, weekending, holidaying and a range of recreational activities.

 In the hills, east of Rye, in the heart of the High Weald Area of Outstanding Natural Beauty, the land lies on the east side of a pretty lane outside the Domesday village of Beckley.
 Five miles to the south-east, on the estuary of the River Rother, is the still operational medieval fishing port of Rye, to the east of which is the fabled Romney Marsh bounded along the sea by Camber Sands.
 The resort town of Hastings, also with its own fishing fleet, is a half hour drive to the west and a similar distance inland to the north-west is the renowned eighteenth century spa town of Tunbridge Wells with its excellent modern shopping centre.

 Nearer to Beckley on the road to Rye is an independent superstore with its own bakery, butchery, fishmonger and wine department.
 In Beckley itself is a traditional old pub with a restaurant all warmed by log fires in the winter.

 Recreational opportunities abound in the surrounding area, ranging from walking, cycling and horse-riding to mountain biking, windsurfing, sailing and flying.
 Cultural places of interest abound also in the area, including historic towns and houses, cathedrals and castles, and the opera house at Glyndebourne.